A man works on laptop near a cafe window.

 If you find an unknown charge in your list of transactions, there are a few things you can do to determine if it’s an authorized charge that you forgot about, a billing error, or if it’s actually an unauthorized charge that requires further action.

-Review all your receipts from the date associated with the unknown transaction to see if you can find the purchase.
+Review all your receipts from the date of the unknown transaction to see if you can find the purchase.

-Go online and try searching the merchant name exactly how it’s recorded in your statement to see if you can identify who they are.
-This can help if the merchant name is abbreviated or if they’re using the name of their parent company.
+Go online and try searching the merchant’s name (exactly how it appears in your statement) to see if you can identify who they are.
+This can help if the company abbreviates their name or if they’re using the name of a parent company.

 If you share your credit card with a joint account holder or an authorized user, check with them to see if they recognize the charge before taking any additional steps.

-Contact the merchant associated with the billing error or unknown charge and see if you can work together to resolve the issue.
-A billing error could be something as simple as being charged twice for a coffee.
+Contact the merchant and see if you can work together to resolve the issue.
+A billing error could be something as simple as a double charge for a coffee.

 If you still can’t figure out what the charge is for after you’ve taken these steps, it might be credit card fraud.